MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsApplicationServer.md

 # Set-CsApplicationServer

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2010

-Enables you to modify configuration properties of one or more servers running the Application service.
-These servers (also known as Application Servers) host software programs, such as the Call Park application, that were developed using the Microsoft Unified Communications Managed API (UCMA) set.

-**Below Content Applies To:** Lync Server 2013, Skype for Business Server 2015

 Enables you to modify configuration properties of one or more servers running the Application service.
 These servers (also known as Application Servers) host software programs, such as the Call Park application, that were developed using the Microsoft Unified Communications Managed API (UCMA) set.
 This cmdlet was introduced in Lync Server 2010.

 ## SYNTAX